 A weight settled on my chest as we reached the parking lot at the Upper Liberty Trail.
 Devil’s Peak was five miles to the north.
 I took a parking space nearest to the exit of the lot.
 A group of more than twenty people greeted us, and Frank whistled.
 “That’s a lot of people.”
 He couldn’t understand the despair.
 I saw he was no parent.
 He couldn’t feel the powerful need to turn the world inside out, to shake it, till your kid fell out.

 “Not nearly enough.”
 I got out and led the dogs.
-They sat down, beside me, allowing for me to take the leashes.
+They sat down, beside me, allowing me to take the leashes.
 I relaxed and breathed.
-This is going to be a bright and awful night.
-“Follow my lead.”
+This is going to be an awful night.

 Commotion picked up the volume, and Meme growled.
 A woman screamed and wailed, a man shouted “do something,” on the top of his lungs.
 The parents were frantic.

 The sheriff stiffened.
 I knew he had twin daughters.
 His hands remained by his side, but I could see his fingers, bones, and sinew forming white balls of helplessness.
 He stared at the map, jaw muscles working.
-“I will do all I can to find the kid.”
+“I will do all I can to find the kid,” I told him.
 His dark eyes locked on mine.
+Sad, helpless.
+Hopeless.
 Begging.
-Relieved.
-Wishing well, but suddenly confused, he coughed.

-“Nobody does,” I answered, and walked over to the parents, dogs by my side.
+“Nobody ever does,” I squeezed the sheriff’s shoulder.
+“Let me work my magic,” I walked over to the parents, dogs by my side.
 The crowd parted silently.
 As the parents laid eyes on me, they froze.
-I scared the mother right out of her mind.
+I scared the mother right out of her mind, she went paler than before.
 The father was intimidated too, but so was everybody else.
 They hadn’t heard of me, I could tell.
 “Please.
 I need your son’s plushie.”
 My outstretched hand hovered like half of a bridge towards the parents.
 She hesitated.
 “For the scent,” I added trying to look peaceable.
-Another heavy moment passed till she gave me the toy.
+Another heavy moment passed until she gave me the toy.

 I let Meme sniff, then Ennoia.
 They immediately sat down, fixing me with their eyes.
 They had the scent, so I gave the toy back.
 The mother nearly snatched it out of my hand, pressing it to her chest, crying softly.

 I waved Frank to follow me.
 He gave me one of the walkie-talkies, and I let my beauties from their leash.
 They waited for my consent.
-I nodded and they took off like bullets.
+I nodded, and they took off like bullets.
 “Wait!
-Aren’t they supposed to lead us to the boy?”
+Aren’t they supposed to lead us?
+Nevermind.”
 I felt the giddy thrumming of big paws on the trail ahead, and I heard them breaking into the undergrowth.
 They had their own ways.
 I motioned Frank to stop.
-“No,” I answered.

 My eyes locked on Frank’s.
 “We brought the dogs to hunt it down.
 They only need the scent to keep away from the kid.
-Rescuing is my task.”
+Rescuing is my job.”
 His face fell.
 If he thought this was revealing, he was going to get the shock of his life.
 I took my backpack from him and loosened my shoelaces.
-“Consider yourself warned.”
-I heard him swallow, but he still didn’t understand.
+I heard him swallow the questions he wanted to ask desperately.
 My shoes went bye-bye into my bag.
-From the knapsack, I took a flask and handed it to the Frank.
-“Drink.
-Not water.”
-He drunk as if he drunk motor oil, but surprisingly tasty motor oil.
-I took a sip too and let the liquor warm me from the inside.
+From the knapsack, I took a flask and handed it to Frank.
+“Drink.”
+He sniffed it suspiciously.
+He took a sip as if drank surprisingly tasty motor oil.
+I drank too and let the liquor warm me from the inside.
 I walked up the trail and heard his footsteps follow me.
 Unsteady in movement, he asked.
 “Why barefoot?
-What if a-”
+What if-”

-“You say it as if you know who, or what abducted the kid.”
+“You say it as if you know who abducted the kid.”
 He looked surprised.
 I nodded.
 “WHO?”
 His mouth was faster than his brain.
-“Tell me!”
 I didn’t answer right away.
 He had to see for himself.